 Reason 6: Because God intends family disciple-making to be a growth process for the adults.

 Finally, even if your church did have all the resources to disciple children, we actually short-circuit God’s intended growth process for adults.
 God gives us little children for a reason – to mature the parents.
 We don’t really understand something until we can articulate it.
 Churches often mistake receiving the teaching with comprehending the teaching.
-But articulation leads to apprehension.
+But articulation leads to apprehending.

 Again, we mistakenly assume that discipleship means receiving our message.
 If we have said it and someone has heard it then we have trained them.
 But a higher level of discipleship occurs when we coach another person as to how to answer a question.
 So don’t let parents excuse their own ignorance and defer to you.
 Like families on the beach, parents are their first lifeguards.
 You are there as a help for trouble.